nathanstitt/boxible/README.md

-## make flexbox containers in typescript using styled-components
+## make flexbox containers in typescript using emotion

-Uses styled-components to style a div using flexbox styles.
+Uses emotionjs to style a div using flexbox styles.
 React components can easily set any flexbox style using component properties.
 Typescript gives you nice code completion and type-safe validations.

 Full docs are published at [https://nathanstitt.github.io/boxible/](https://nathanstitt.github.io/boxible/)
 ```jsx